Genetics and Risk Assessment Clinic

-St. Luke's partners with the Nassif Community Cancer Center to provide Cancer Risk Assessment Services provides counseling, genetic testing and surveillance to help you determine if you are at risk for breast, colon, ovarian or endometrial cancer.
+St. Luke's partners with the Nassif Community Cancer Center to provide a Genetics and Risk Assessment Clinic.
+The clinic provides counseling, genetic testing and surveillance to help you determine if you are at risk for breast, colon, ovarian or endometrial cancer.

 Examine your family tree